unfoldingWord-dev/Resource-Container/docs/container_types.rst

       01:      // chapter
         01:    // chunk
           words:
-            - "//bible/tw/creation"
+            - "//tw/bible/dict/creation"
-            - "//bible/tw/god"
+            - "//tw/bible/dict/god"
-            - "//bible/tw/heaven"
+            - "//tw/bible/dict/heaven"
-            - "//bible/tw/holyspirit"
+            - "//tw/bible/dict/holyspirit"
           questions:
-            - "//gen/tq/01:01"
+            - "//tq/gen/help/01:01"
           notes:
-            - "//gen/tn/01:01"
+            - "//tq/gen/help/01:01"
           images:
-            - "image://gen/ulb/01:01"
+            - "//ulb/gen/image/01:01"

 Implementation Notes:
 Related resources as shown above may be displayed in the application along the side of the book content in order to provide contextual information.

-Help
+Help (help)
 ----

 A helpful resource to supplement chunks in a book. e.g. notes or questions.
-Currently all help resources must use the markdown format.
+Currently all help resource containers must use the markdown format.

 Each chunk contains one or more helps which correlate to the corresponding chunk in a book resource: